karnegre/slf-classifier/README.md

 # SLF Classifier

-A machine learning pipeline for classifying spotted lanternfly egg mass images using texture-based features with Support Vector Machine (SVM) modeling.
+This repository supports our publication on automated classification of spotted lanternfly egg masses using texture-based features and Support Vector Machine (SVM) modeling.

 ---

 ## Overview

-This project provides a complete workflow to:
+This project delivers:

-- Extract multiple texture descriptors from grayscale images, including GLCM, GLDS, LBP, Zernike moments, Hu moments, and TAS.
+- Extraction of multiple complementary texture descriptors (GLCM, GLDS, LBP, Hu moments, Zernike moments, TAS) from grayscale images.
-- Perform feature selection and dimensionality reduction.
+- Feature selection and dimensionality reduction to identify a minimal, interpretable set.
-- Train an optimized SVM classifier with hyperparameter tuning.
+- An optimized SVM classifier trained with hyperparameter tuning.
-- Evaluate and visualize model performance with comprehensive plots.
+- Comprehensive evaluation and visualization of model performance.

+In line with our paper, we provide:

+- A publicly accessible dataset of over 300 annotated egg mass images, with segmentation masks generated via the Fiji Labkit plugin.
+- Corresponding computed texture features supporting reproducibility and further research.

+Egg images and segmentation masks are available in the `image_sets/eggs/` directory.
+Extracted features can be found in the `data/` folder.

 ---